BryanKCodes/tp/docs/UserGuide.md

 * GD15 must be an integer between -10,000 and 10,000
 * KDA must be a decimal between 0.0 and 200.0
 * Decimal point is a dot `.`
-* These values will be recorded and the player's average performance score will be updated automatically.

 **Example:**